Game Editor

 A game can be saved out to a .arc archive and brought back in elsewhere.
 This is how you move a room between machines, share a build, or keep a backup.

-• Export game writes a .arc archive containing the game’s configuration and its game media.
+• Export game, at the bottom of the Game details drawer, writes a .arc archive containing the game’s configuration and its game media.
 You can optionally include the shared media and connections the game depends on, so the archive is self-contained.

-• Import game reads a .arc archive, previews conflicts, and lets you overwrite or keep existing items and resolve dependencies (see Importing a game above).
+• Import game, in the Create game drawer, reads a .arc archive, previews conflicts, and lets you overwrite or keep existing items and resolve dependencies (see Importing a game above).

 Where to go next